shin-jw/js-intro/README.md

 # Meet SHIN

 Hello World!
 Throught I might swing by and introduce myself.
-I've recently just turned 30 and have had
+I've recently just turned 30 and I have some things I would like to share with you all.

 The purpose of this project is mainly to be self-exploratory.
 I'd likely use this repository first off as a quick primer into who I am, and supplemented by a blog.